 Section 871(m) of the Code and Treasury regulations promulgated thereunder ("Section 871(m)") generally impose a 30% withholding tax (unless an income tax treaty applies) on dividend equivalents paid or deemed paid to Non-U.S. Holders with respect to certain financial instruments linked to U.S. equities or indices that include U.S. equities.
-Section 871(m) provides certain exceptions to this withholding regime, including for instruments linked to certain broad-based indices that meet requirements set forth in the applicable Treasury regulations (such an index, a "Qualified Index").
+Section 871(m) provides certain exceptions to this withholding regime, including for instruments linked to certain broad-based indices that meet requirements set forth in the applicable Treasury regulations.
 Additionally, a recent IRS notice excludes from the scope of Section 871(m) instruments issued prior to January 1, 2023 that do not have a delta of one with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
-Based on certain determinations made by us, we expect that Section 871(m) will not apply to the notes with regard to Non-U.S. Holders.
+We have determined that Section 871(m) should not apply to the CDs with regard to Non-U.S. Holders.
 Our determination is not binding on the IRS, and the IRS may disagree with this determination.
 Section 871(m) is complex and its application may depend on your particular circumstances, including whether you enter into other transactions with respect to an Underlying Security.
-If necessary, further information regarding the potential application of Section 871(m) will be provided in the pricing supplement for the notes.
-You should consult your tax adviser regarding the potential application of Section 871(m) to the notes.
+You should consult your tax adviser regarding the potential application of Section 871(m) to the CDs.

-Withholding under legislation commonly referred to as "FATCA" may apply to the payment on your notes at maturity, as well as to the gross proceeds of a sale or other disposition of a note prior to maturity, although under recently proposed regulations (the preamble to which specifies that taxpayers are permitted to rely on them pending finalization), no withholding will apply to payments of gross proceeds (other than any amount treated as interest).
-You should consult your tax adviser regarding the potential application of FATCA to the notes.
+Withholding under legislation commonly referred to as "FATCA" may apply to the payment on your CD at maturity, as well as to the gross proceeds of a sale or other disposition of a CD prior to maturity, although under regulations proposed in 2018 (the preamble to which specifies that taxpayers are permitted to rely on them pending finalization), no withholding will apply to payments of gross proceeds (other than any amount treated as interest).
+You should consult your tax adviser regarding the potential application of FATCA to the CDs.